-Of course this mostly only applies to big rigs.
+Of course, this mostly only applies to big rigs.
 If your RV is under 30 feet, you should be able to fit just about anywhere that a large van can, assuming you feel comfortable behind the wheel.

 9. Don’t Take Google Map Shortcuts (Most of The Time)

-Continuing on with navigation, it’s important to look ahead on whatever app you’re using, and notice at what points down the road it’s trying to lead you on a shortcut.
+Continuing on with navigation, it’s important to look ahead on whatever app you’re using and notice at what points down the road it’s trying to lead you on a shortcut.
 It’s only natural that these apps would want to save you time on your journey, but in the case of RVs, these apps won’t know that you’re driving such a large vehicle, so skip out on shortcuts if you feel that the intended path isn’t worth the inconvenience.

 You can deduce this if the shortcut, in trying to save you a handful of minutes, is directing you to go through a city or town instead of sticking to the main highway.
-For more tips about Google Map, check out this great article.
+For more tips about Google Maps, check out this great article.

 10. Avoid Going Through Downtown

 While you’re driving and making sure to avoid unnecessary shortcuts, you should also be cautious about taking any route that has you going through a downtown area, particularly if it’s one in a big city.
-Downtown areas might not accommodate your large vehicle, so for certain places, it might be worth taking the long way, even if it does add considerable time to your drive.
+Downtown areas might not accommodate your large vehicle, so for certain places, it might be worth taking a long way, even if it does add considerable time to your drive.

 11. Have Meals and Snacks Ready